Need Help? Give us a call.

 Before you can hope to increase online sales or convert your website visitors into foot traffic for your storefront, you need to have an active, healthy website with high-quality content that motivates people to do business with you.

 For most small businesses, that means keeping your existing community up-to-date and educating new potential customers with a company blog that publishes useful content regularly—at least twice a month.
-If you need some inspiration on what to write, here’s a creative list of 40+ different ideas for blog posts from Hubspot.

 Before hitting publish, though, do some keyword research.
 Make sure your content is optimized for eventually rising to the top of Google’s search results on a specific phrase related to your business.